-Sulfur dioxide is a respiratory irritant that can be harmful when breathed by people who are very young, very old, or already suffering from health problems.
+Sulfur dioxide is a respiratory irritant that can be harmful at high concentrations when breathed by people who are very young, very old, or already suffering from health problems.
 It can also damage vegetation, corrode building materials, and contribute to the production of airborne particulates and acid rain.

 Sulfur dioxide emissions at TVA power plants

 *Data includes 31 tons from units that produce less than 25 megawatts that are not required to reported to the Environmental Protection Agency.

 TVA has reduced its sulfur dioxide emissions by 94 percent since 1977, in part by switching to low-sulfur coal at some fossil plants and equipping 60 percent of its coal-fired capacity with scrubbers.
 A second scrubber was installed at the Kingston fossil plant in 2010.
 The TVA board approved scrubbers at the Gallatin fossil plant in 2011, and TVA continues to upgrade and assess its entire fossil fleet.